We’re building a wonderfully small preschool and seeking families for anticipated start date May 2022

 Special friendships form, all kinds of feelings blossom, and we work together to solve problems.
 We encourage children to construct their own solutions with access to the teacher support they need.
 This makes our program a safe place for every size and kind of feeling.

-Every day with young children is a day to engage in the work of social justice.
+Every day with young children is a day to engage in the work making our world a better place.
 When something doesn’t feel fair, children notice.
 We are here to learn more, to think more deeply together, and to take action to make our classroom a good feeling place for everyone.
-We affirm and welcome different family structures, gender identities, and seek to support children as anti-racist educators and change makers.
+We affirm and welcome all family structures, gender identities, and seek to support children as change makers.

 Reggio Emilia is a small city in Italy that has developed a wonderful childcare system for young children.
 We so admire the ongoing work of these educators in collaboration with their communities and respectfully describe Tigerlily as being a Reggio-inspired program.
 In that town, above the school door it says niente senza gioia.
 Nothing without joy.